 Finally, it is one of those weekends again: a weekend full of positive calming and spiritual energy.

-Energy that you just know is old as time itself and existed long before any human walked this earth.
+Energy of which you just know is old as time itself and existed long before any human walked this earth.
 Anyone can connect to it as long as you let yourself, and place yourself in the right surroundings with the right people, or if it’s more your style, by yourself.

 Today I am partaking in an ancient, yeah you guessed it! ritual: a sweat lodge.